melezhik/swat/swat-advocacy.md

 * what routes, http verbs are used
 * what named, query parameters, are used
 * what kind of content expected to get in server response
-* a source code of tested application ( optionally, only we "embed" tested appliaction in swat test suite )
+* a source code of tested application ( optionally, only we "embed" tested application in swat test suite )

 I don't try to say that we could not get this by writing a conventional tests under t/* , but most of such things swat provides out of the box without or with minimal extra code to write.

-Another backside of many tests in t/* format is sometimes theirs ouput hard to read and accept for unprepared reader.
+Another backside of many tests in t/* format is sometimes theirs output hard to read and accept for unprepared reader.
 See my thoughts in next question.

 Thus, swat test reports output "tries to be":